andyet/ConsoleDummy.js/README.md

 It only creates dummy methods for the non-existant ones.

 ##Which methods does it include?
+The super tiny one — "DummyLog" only supports:
+- `log`

 The slim version supports:

 - `log`